 1. Determine the flowers you would like to dry.
 Be sure that the petals are free from liquid water or condensation before beginning the silica gel process.

 2. Place a layer of flower dry silica gel in the bottom of an air-tight container.
-Make sure the layer is at least 1/2″ – 1″ deep, or otherwise deep enough to hold the flower stems.
+Make sure the layer is at least 1/2" - 1" deep, or otherwise deep enough to hold the stems.

-3. Trim the flower stems and insert the stems upright into the layer of silica gel.
+3. Trim the flower stems and insert them upright into the layer of silica gel.
 Long flowers, like snapdragons, larkspur, etc., can be laid on their side in the silica gel.
 Flat flowers, like zinnias, can be placed face down.
-Fill the air-tight container with as many flowers as you can accommodate in a single layer.
+Fill the air-tight container with as many as you can accommodate in a single layer.

-4. Using a cup, gently pour the silica gel onto the flower petals.
-Make sure you place silica gel in between the petals, but take care to keep the shape of the flower intact.
+4. Using a cup, gently pour the silica gel onto the petals.
+Make sure you place silica gel in between each petal, but take care to keep the shape of the flower intact.

-5. Continue to gently pour silica gel into each flower until all flowers are covered.
+5. Continue to gently pour silica gel onto each flower until all are covered.

 6. Seal the container and move it to a shelf for drying.
 Make sure that you don't tip or shift the contents.
 In fact, it is best to not move the container until you are ready to remove the flowers.